gstamatelat/social-influence/README.md

 Contains vertex | O(1)
 Contains edge   | O(1)

-`MemoryGraph` is implemented using in-memory adjacency lists and is suitable for sparse graphs. `MemoryGraph` is the default graph implementation; references to the "default graph type", "default graph" or similar point to `MemoryGraph`.
+`MemoryGraph` is implemented using in-memory adjacency lists and is suitable for sparse graphs.
+It is the default graph implementation; references to the "default graph type", "default graph" or similar point to `MemoryGraph`.

 ### Unmodifiable graphs